AbhishekMankame/AbhishekMankame/README.md

 I am a Competitive Programmer, Frontend Developer and App Developer  from India.
 - Gold #msftstudentambassadors
-- Co-founder and core member of AJIET DevNation, an opensource community for students.
+- Co-founder and core member of AJIET DevNation, an open source community for students.
 - AI/ML lead at GDSC AJIET.
 -  :seedling: Exploring Technical Content Writing.
 - Tech enthusiast.